Online Trauma Therapy for Teens: What You Need to Know

 Yes.
 This is one of the most common questions families ask — and the answer is backed by strong research.

-Multiple studies have confirmed that online delivery of trauma therapy produces outcomes that are equal to in-person treatment.
-A landmark study published in the Journal of Consulting and Clinical Psychology found that CPT delivered via telehealth was as effective as face-to-face therapy for people with PTSD (Morland et al., 2014).
+Many studies have confirmed that online trauma therapy produces outcomes that are equal to in-person treatment.
+A study published in the Journal of Consulting and Clinical Psychology found that CPT delivered via telehealth was as effective as face-to-face therapy for people with PTSD (Morland et al., 2014).
 Similar findings have been replicated for TF-CBT and EMDR delivered virtually (Steuwe et al., 2019).

 For teenagers, virtual therapy often offers practical advantages: